The Genetics Program at the Health Sciences Centre offers:

 Family history and/or a personal history of a potentially genetic adult onset condition (e.g. Huntington Disease, Polycystic Kidney Disease, Hereditary Cardiomyopathy, Muscular Dystrophies).

 Recent scientific advancements have prompted an increase in interest in the area of hereditary cancers such as breast, ovarian, and colon cancers.
 Familial cancers make up only 5-10% of all cancers.
-Other cancers may also have a genetic connection, and a referral to genetics may be helpful to understand the risk to you and your family members and also to look into possible testing options for family members.
+Other cancers may also have a genetic connection, and a referral to the Genetics Program may be helpful to understand the risk to you and your family members and also to look into possible testing options for family members.

 Genetic services and costs